-Dark Horse is an offbeat comedy about Daniel, a somewhat irresponsible but charming young graffiti artist who doesn’t care even though everybody is trying to track him down: Parking attendants, landlords, bills and the police.
-One day he falls in love with Franc, a girl just as irresponsible and charming as he is.
-All of a sudden his easy-going days are over and he is face to face with a serious leap of faith. –Zik Zak
+Dark Horse is an offbeat comedy about an irresponsible but charming young graffiti artist who doesn’t care even though everybody is trying to track him down: Parking attendants, landlords, bills and the police.
+He falls in love with Franc, a girl just as irresponsible and charming as he is.

 From the beginning it strongly felt like a modern version of 'I Am Curious', only the politics are much more subtle, and this works to the film's advantage: it's light-hearted, incredibly funny, honest, and beautiful.
 The style of 'Dark Horse' is something many young American directors are trying to accomplish, and almost invariably fail at: a great lesson on handling humour from the Scandinavians.